Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Immunotherapy

-Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
+Immunotherapy uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.
 Types of immunotherapy include the following:

 Surgery